BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/software.md

 requires to have the OS preloaded in the RAM (this is why we need both solutions).

+  3) copy the executable in the device's SPI Flash.
+FPGA boards often have a tiny 8-legged chip used to store the configuration of the FPGA.
+It is flash memory, with a few megabytes of memory, that is accessed through a serial protocol.
+The configuration of the FPGA only takes a few tenth of kilobytes.
+There is a lot of space we can use to store code there, and directly make FemtoRV32 execute it !
+This requires a special linker script and C startup function.

 Bare metal ELF
 --------------